eoas-ubc/eoas-ubc.github.io/docs/crs-eosc372.md

 ![image](images/372studentresults-sm.png)

-**Time to complete** was entirely consistent with expectations for this portion of an assignment that students had a week to complete.
+**Time to complete** was consistent with expectations for this portion of an assignment that students had a week to complete.

 **Scores** were perhaps a little low for a "low stakes" synthesis exercise.
 This suggests some iteration would be worthwhile to improve clarity or efficiency of questions.
 It is also possible the relationship between instructions and the final multiple choice questions could be clarified.